Enjoy Free Summer Movies Under the Stars

 Curated by AFI, this Friday night series begins with Spider-Man: Into the Spider-Verse on July 5 followed by The Matrix on July 19.
 It wraps up with Isle of Dogs (bring your own dog!) on Aug.
 2, The Little Mermaid on Aug.
 16 and Bill and Ted’s Excellent Adventure on Aug.
 30.

 The Drive-In at Union Market returns with its seventh season the first Friday of the month from May through October.
 The market, 1309 Fifth St. NE, will show the flicks on the front of the building with captions.
 The films begin between 8-8:55 p.m.
 Admission is free for bikers and walkers, but parking is $15 per carload.

 The line-up includes Dazed and Confused on May 3, Con Air on June 7, A League of Their Own on July 5, Jaws on Aug.
 2, Coco on Sept.
 6 and The Wiz on Oct.
 4.

 Outdoor movies are not only fun for the whole family, but make for a great date cuddled up with your significant other watching a movie while taking in some fresh air.
 Don’t forget to pair that movie with some dinner to make for the perfect summer date.

-Editor’s Note: This article was updated on June 5 and 15 to include updated screening information.
+Editor’s Note: This article was updated to include additional screenings.